There’s no question too small – or silly

 Our ethos is ‘anything goes’ and we’ll do our best to allow any equipment you might need on the course.
 Check out our equipment page for more details.
 However, there are a few items that are essential:

 Swim stage – Wetsuits are compulsory for anyone and everyone entering the water – Superhero or Sidekick.
-You will also need to wear a colour-coded swim hat, which will be provided at registration, to signal to the swim safety team the assistance you need, if any, to exit and enter the water.
+You will also need to wear a colour-coded swim hat, which will be provided at registration.
+This is to signal to the swim safety team the assistance you need, if any, to exit and enter the water.
+If you are being towed for the whole stage and don’t enter the water you won’t need to wear a swimsuit but you will need to wear a life jacket.

 Push/run stage – Cycle helmets must be worn by anyone who is self-propelling or being pushed.
 (If there is a reason why you might not be able to wear a helmet, please contact the Superhero Tri team.